RobertEads/CSCE435-Group_16-Final_Project/Report.md

 One thing to note when I did my weak scaling is that I chose to measure the average time per rank over number of processors.
 The reason I chose average time over total time is that disussing with the TA about how these sorts work, total time is always going to grow as you increase processors because its an aggregate of all times over all processors.
 Additionally, I wanted to begin by focusing on the main function times for everything because I thought a good introduction to the analysis is how the program as a whole ran on average.

 #### RANDOM INPUT ARRAY
 The analysis begins with weak scaling, specifically with MPI.
 For weak scaling, I began with the input type of a random array, where each element is a randomly generated number from 0 to n, where n is the size of the array.
 The most obvious trend between all of the graphs in this section is that the as you increase the number of elements, the algorithm performs more slowly.
 This is shown best with the largest input size of 2^28 having the largest graph, as signified by the pink line.
 It is interesting to note that the computation time for all the times looks relatively the same as we parallelize, and that most of the variation in times comes from the communication.
 I meausred both the MPI_Scatter and MPI_Gather functions, and the MPI_Gather function takes much longer than the scatter.
+In the sorted array input type, we see very similar behavior, where larger input sizes seemed to have a much longer time to complete.
+The same behavior is present in the reverse sorted array as well.
+Finally, in the data initialized with 1% of the data perturbed, we see the similar data.
+We can assume this dude to merge sort typically always breaking the arrays down into a single element subarray and merging them back together, so we should expect relatively consistent behavior.

 ![Average-Time-main-Weak Scaling](./Report_Images/MergeSort/mpi-weak1.png)
 ![Average-Time-main-Weak Scaling](./Report_Images/MergeSort/mpi-weak2.png)